Amine-Smahi/BlogCity/README.md

 * add/edit/delete posts
 * create a profile page
 * Watch other users posts
-* Add social media post sharing
+* Share posts on social media

 ### Todo
 * Image upload instead of image url
 * Add comment system
 * Add markdown
+* Add likes/claps
+* Add social media login

 ## How to run the project
 The steps are very easy you only have to